-Our mission: harness philanthropy’s expanding potential for impact and change to help end homelessness in America.
+Harness philanthropy’s expanding potential for impact and change to help end homelessness in America

 Funders Together to End Homelessness is not a grantmaking institution.
 If you are a grantseeker, please click here.

 Please note, Funders Together does not have the capacity to directly aid or refer people who are in immediate need of assistance.
 However, we do know of some places that may be more helpful in this regard.
 Immediate sources of aid in your community can be found by consulting your local department of social services or your local branch of the United Way.
 You may also find it helpful to consult this directory of homeless service providers.